 “I initially thought it would be cool to earn the company cruise,” says Gustafson, the Stampin’ Up representative.
 “But then I realized I had no desire to put in the time and effort required to do that.”

 Because you are likely working a full-time-plus job, your goals and achievements may differ from other consultants who have more time to devote to their business.
-That’s okay.
+That’s OK.

 Create lesson plans ahead of time.

-Because most direct sales take place via parties held in the evening – a.k.a., prime lesson planning time – it’s important to plan ahead.
-“Make sure you have you lessons planned out at least a week in advance because it takes a lot of pressure off,” Anderson says.
+Because most direct sales take place via parties held in the evening—aka prime lesson-planning time—it’s important to plan ahead.
+“Make sure you have your lessons planned out at least a week in advance because it takes a lot of pressure off,” Anderson says.

 Some teachers love the freedom and flexibility of direct sales.
 “Nerium has already exceeded my expectations financially and I’m on my journey to a financially free life,” Rose says.
 Similarly, Anderson, the Lia Sophia distributor, says she’d likely still be with the company if it hadn’t moved to an online sales model.
 “I definitely turned a profit,” Anderson says.
 “It was well worth it.”